stroiman/presentation-driving-it-2025/README.md

 This is part of the presentation for Driving IT 2025

+This repository contains TWO branches.

+- `main` contains the presentation.
+- `example` contains an example project using Gost-DOM.

+The two branches have two completely separate histories, with exception of the readme file.

 ## The example

 This example starts with a simple web application with three pages